Flurbos/StaleUnoElectrumPortAttempt/README.rst

 Electrum, instead of using the 'packages' directory.

-If you cloned the git repository, you need to compile extra files before you can run Electrum.
+If you cloned the git repository, you need to compile extra files before you can run Electrum Uno.
 Read the next section, "Development Version".